Sebbenbear/resources/README.md

 ## Python

-[Full Stack Python](https://www.fullstackpython.com/web-frameworks.html) seems like a really great resource for learning more about web frameworks, and just python in general.
+[Full Stack Python](https://www.fullstackpython.com/web-frameworks.html) seems like a really great resource for learning more about web frameworks, and just Python in general - I'm very much looking forward to investigating this properly.

 [Programiz](https://www.programiz.com/python-programming) explains more advanced python concepts in a readable way, I liked how the content was presented.